 In the application, you will find a module specifically dedicated to competencies, thanks to which you can easily build and evaluate individual competency reports for your people.
 And if you’re still struggling with your preparation, you can take advantage of an AI assistant to suggest the most suitable model for your specific job.

-- provide top onboarding
+- Superior onboarding